Family Based Immigration

 Other family members are subject to limited visa numbers available to them depending on their relationships.
 There are four preference categories for limited family-based immigration:

-- First Preference: (F1) Unmarried son and daughters of US citizens.
+- First Preference: (F1) Unmarried sons and daughters of US citizens over 21 years old.

 - Second Preference: